-CAUTION: It is very important to place tension on the cable system to prevent them from becoming tangled.
-If the cables become tangled, it could lead to breakage of the lifter cables when the roof is raised.
+CAUTION: It is very important to place tension of the cable system to prevent them from becoming tangled.
+If the cables become entangled, it could lead to breakage of the lifter cables when the roof is raised.

-- 2. Turn the crank on the jack to raise the tongue of camping trailer above the hitch ball on the tow vehicle hitch. - 3.
+- 2. Turn crank on jack to raise tongue of camping trailer above hitch ball on hitch. - 3.
 Open coupler latch. - 4.
 Back tow vehicle into proper position. - 5.
 Turn crank on jack to lower coupler onto ball hitch. - 6.
 Close coupler latch after completely seated. - 7.
-Install weight distributing bars (equalizers) as per recommendations from hitch supplier, when required.
+Install weight distributing bars (equalizers) as per recommendations from hitch supplier, when required. - 8.
+Remove dolly wheel and retract tongue jack to its maximum height. - 9.
+Attach break-away switch cable to tow vehicle. - 10.
+Connect safety chains as shown in Fig. 3-1.

-- 8. Remove dolly wheel and retract tongue jack to its maximum height. - 9.
-Attach breakaway cable to the tow vehicle. - 10.
-Connect safety chains as shown in Figure 3-1. - 11.
-The following items should be inspected prior to your journey: - All lights should be in working order. - Stabilizer jacks should be in the retracted position. - Entrance steps should be in the retracted position. - Refrigerator door should be closed and locked. - All loose items should be secured. - Brakes should be tested for operation prior to entering roadway. - Tire pressure should be checked and maintained per the tire pressure stamped on the tire sidewall.
+- 11. Plug the 12-volt DC electrical connector from tow-vehicle to camping trailer. - 12.
+The following items should be inspected prior to your journey: - All lights should be in working order. - Stabilizer jacks should be in the retracted position. - Entrance steps should be in the retracted position. - · Refrigerator door should be closed and locked. - · All loose items should be secured. - Brakes should be tested for operation prior to entering roadway. - Tire pressure should be checked and maintained per the tire pressure stamped on the tire sidewall.